Extended-Thunder/send-later/index.md

 To work around this problem, you need to store your drafts for the affected account in some other Drafts folder, e.g., the one underneath Local Folders.
-You can set this preference by going to `Edit > Account Settings...` or `Three-lines menu > Account Settings...` and viewing the
+You can set this preference by going to `Edit > Account Settings...` or `Hamburger menu > Account Settings...` and viewing the
 "Copies & Folders" page for the affected account.

 Please note: for Microsoft Exchange in particular, this workaround is